ceramicskate0/SWELF/README.md

 # Simple-Windows-Event-Log-Forwarder (SWELF)
 Pre-Alpha release of a simple for almost anyone windows event log forwarding agent.
+This mean bugs are likely and it could cause issues on a machine its run on.
 Currently testing on windows 10.

-# NOTES:
-Currenlty its in "testing" and Dev on my local machine.
-BUT whats being made public some time soon..maybe... will be something that almost anyone can impliment without TODO's built in.
-If all goes well and as expected if you can schedule a task your good.
-Actually I may give a how to.....maybe.

 # App Usage Info:
 - Reserved characters are , : =